da-mago/Two-arms-pick-place-planning/README.md

     # Select Value Iteration or BFS
     algorithm = mdp_solver.ALG_BFS

-In the case of PDDL, there is a file definition per use (depending on the action mode and the number of pieces).
-You need to edit the appropriate one and update initial location of the robots and initial and fina location of the pieces.
+In the case of PDDL, there is a file definition per use case (depending on the action mode and the number of pieces).
+You need to edit the appropriate one and update initial location of the robots and initial and final location of the pieces.

 # Simulations
 | Value Iteration | BFS | PDDL |